Roseville Student Loan Bankruptcy Lawyer

 To claim undue hardship, a student loan borrower must utilize an adversary proceeding.
 This process allows a debtor to claim that repaying their student loan would result in severe financial difficulty.

 Outside of claiming an undue hardship, it is difficult to have your student loans discharged through a bankruptcy proceeding.
 Decades ago, borrowers would be able to discharge student loan debts along with other debts when filing for bankruptcy.
 However, some judges and legislators are beginning to look for alternative ways to alleviate the burden of student loans.
 For example, allowing a debtor to repay the debt in a Chapter 13 bankruptcy reorganization plan could be useful for borrowers who cannot afford their current monthly payments.
+Some advantages of filing Chapter 13 will be discussed in more detail below.

 Bankruptcy is not a decision that should be made quickly.
-Our firm will walk you the through the benefits and problems of bankruptcy to help you make the choice that is right for you.
+Our firm will walk you through the benefits and problems of bankruptcy to help you make the choice that is right for you.

 Our California Student Loan Debt Bankruptcy Attorneys are Ready to Work with You